Food for the Big Game!

 Let’s not forget about pizza – the meaty, cheesy, vegetable, saucy comfort food that we all love!
 One in seven (or 48 million) Americans will order takeout or have food delivered to them on game day and what will the majority of them eat?
 Pizza!
 Sixty percent of takeout orders are pizza.
 In fact, a recent survey completed by the National Restaurant Association revealed that 61 percent of people consider pizza a "must have" Super Bowl treat.
 In Iowa, pizza topped with sausage is a fan favorite!

 Google has even gotten into the game and released the names of the most searched for Super Bowl recipe in each state.
 What are Iowans searching for?
 Artichoke Dip.
-If you’re one of thousands of people searching for an artichoke dip recipe, look no further.
-You’ve got to try this recipe for Cheesy Chicken & Artichoke Dip.
+If you’re one of the thousands of people searching for an artichoke dip recipe, look no further.
+You’ve got to try this recipe for Cheesy Chicken and Artichoke Dip at www.aedairy.com/recipes/cheesy-chicken-and-artichoke-dip.
 Flavorful chicken is paired with cheese, yogurt, artichokes and peppers for a creamy dip that has a kick of spice.

 What pairs well with artichoke dip?
 Anything.
 From shrimp to turkey to beef, you’ll delight fellow party-goers with a table spread that mixes flavors and textures.
 For an abundance of flavor and a healthy portion of protein, try these sliders, which will practically melt in your mouth!